Home / Orb Weavers / Arrowhead (Verrucosa arenata)

 Did You Know

-• The two hard horns located on its abdomen is its only way of defending against its predators.
+• The two hard horns located on its abdomen are its only way of defending against its predators.

-• Its zig zag pattern as mentioned above makes it resemble a flower, hence attracting pollinators and helping it to catch preys with ease.
+• Its zig-zag pattern as mentioned above makes it resemble a flower, hence attracting pollinators and helping it to catch prey with ease.